Operation & Maintenace

 Program Entry Points

-All Huron County properties with a STS will be entered into the state-mandated O&M Program by one of the following ways:
+All Huron County properties with a Sewage Treatment System (STS) will be entered into the state-mandated O&M Program by one of the following ways:

 Huron County residents may elect to be entered into the program early by contacting HCPH: